fukuball/jieba-php/README.md

 ========
 * Based on the Trie tree structure to achieve efficient word graph scanning; sentences using Chinese characters constitute a directed acyclic graph (DAG).
 * Employs memory search to calculate the maximum probability path, in order to identify the maximum tangential points based on word frequency combination.
-* For unknown words, the character position probability-based model is used, using the Viterbi algorithm.
+* For unknown words, the character position HMM-based model is used, using the Viterbi algorithm.
 * The meaning of BEMS [https://github.com/fxsjy/jieba/issues/7](https://github.com/fxsjy/jieba/issues/7).

 Interface
 ========
-* Provide `jieba.cut` to segment words.
-* Method `cut` accepts two parameters: 1) first parameter is the string to segmentation 2）the second parameter `cut_all` to control segmentation mode.
+* The `cut` method accepts two parameters: 1) first parameter is the string to segmentation 2）the second parameter `cut_all` to control segmentation mode.
 * The string to segmentation may use utf-8 string.
+* `cutForSearch` accpets only on parameter: the string that requires segmentation, and it will cut the sentence into short words
-* `jieba.cut` return an segmented array.
+* `cut` and `cutForSearch` return an segmented array.

 Function 1) Segmentation
 ============